TaWeiYeh/ArtemisBleApp/README.md

 # ArtemisBleApp
 An Android Application connect with Artemis Nano via bluetooth connection (UART).
+Artemis Nano act as a server passively waiting to be connected from Android devices (Clients).

+For more information, please refer links in credits and SparkFun Artemis Forum https://forum.sparkfun.com/viewforum.php?f=167.

 ## How to use this repo:
 1. Download this repo and install the apk to your Android device.
 Or open this repo with Android Studio and upload the code.
 2. Extract the Arduino code from Viper2_7.zip or open the Viper2_7 directory with Arduino IDE.
-Upload the Arduino code to Artemis Nano.
+Upload the Arduino code to your Artemis Nano.

 ## Must do:
 Android App requires Location to be manually enabled OR YOU WILL NOT SEE any devices when you scan.
 Enable Location permission under settings / apps & notifications ...
 Permissions/Location (by Kerryeven)